 Respecting your struggle means that you are allowed to be human.
 There is room for failure.
 You don’t have to be afraid of being different.
 You don’t always have to be strong.
 And you are accepted even when you make mistakes.
 You are not alone in your suffering and despite the struggles that you face, your life is deserving of its best chance.
 The message we want to spread is that it is okay to be everything that makes you human.
 Your struggles don’t define you; they are only here to equip you for the journey.

-Minaa B, who is also known as Jessmina Archbold, is an LMSW, social entrepreneur and the founder of Respect Your Struggle, a movement dedicated to providing hope for people struggling with depression, mental health and life related issues.
+About the Author: Minaa B, who is also known as Jessmina Archbold, is an LMSW, social entrepreneur and the founder of Respect Your Struggle, a movement dedicated to providing hope for people struggling with depression, mental health, and life-related issues.